 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-The statewide executive order for empowering a healthy Georgia will extend through August 15.
+The statewide executive order for empowering a healthy Georgia will extend through January 15.
 This order affects all Georgia residents and visitors.
 Review the following: COVID-19 Updates

 (Atlanta) – The Georgia State Patrol is reminding motorists to practice safe driving habits as they travel throughout the state this Labor Day weekend.

 The DPS network servers remain off-line due to the recent ransomware attack.
 Please be aware of the following regarding current record availability: